 Demonstrate Your Expertise

-AICP certification is the only nationwide, independent verification of planners' qualifications.
-Earn the AICP credential and colleagues and employers will know that you have the academic qualifications, relevant work experience, and mastery of essential skills required to serve your community effectively.
+AICP Certification is the only nationwide, independent verification of planners' qualifications.
+Earn the AICP Certification and colleagues and employers will know that you have the academic qualifications, relevant work experience, and mastery of essential skills required to serve your community effectively.